February 13, 2023

 These two golden-sand beaches are bordered by spectacular Bouddi National Park and between Box Head and Gerrin Point headland.
 Killcare Beach has a surf club that sits in its western corner, moderate waves for surfing and a pretty rockpool for little ones to paddle about in, which is a good idea due to the occasional rough surf on this side.
 While Putty Beach is usually calmer and has an off-leash dog section, camping ground and is the entry point for the spectacular Bouddi Coastal Walk.

 Immediately south of Copacabana Beach, which is popular with surfers, MacMasters Beach is more of an all-rounder for families.
-It has calmer conditions for young swimmers and those learning to surf, an ocean pool, a great picnic spot with barbecues, an off-leash dog section, Barefoot Café which overlooks the beach, and a fabulous kids’ playground nearby.
+It has calmer conditions for young swimmers and those learning to surf, an ocean pool, a great picnic spot with barbecues, an off-leash dog section and a fabulous kids’ playground nearby.